morris/samd/README.md

 </script>
 ```

-No additional script loader or special markup is required.
+No additional script loading or special markup is required.

 ## Usage with TypeScript